somebirby/ZRLauncher/README.md

 # WARNING
 Windows Defender and other antivirus have a distrust for old Gamemaker games.
-As a result, you may get warnings when opening / using the application.
+As a result, you may get warnings when using the application.
 If you can provide information / help on this matter, please open an [issue](https://github.com/somebirby/ZRLauncher/issues)

 ## How to use